Coronavirus (COVID-19) and your visit to Gwaii Haanas

 The AMB continues to follow the advice of public health experts and take steps to support the Government of Canada and Council of the Haida Nation’s efforts to limit the spread of COVID-19 and reduce risks to everyone in Haida Gwaii.

-The decision to keep Gwaii Haanas closed was made with consideration and yahguudang respect of direction from the Haida Nation and local authorities.
+The AMB made the decision to close Gwaii Haanas for the remainder of 2020 with yahguudang respect for the direction from the Haida Nation and local authorities.

 Haida traditional use of the area may continue, however Haida citizens are encouraged to consult the Council of the Haida Nation state of emergency measures before travelling to Gwaii Haanas.

 Haida Gwaii Watchmen cabins are supported by Parks Canada for the exclusive use of the Haida Gwaii Watchmen Program (HGWP).
 These facilities are closed and locked from mid-September to mid-May each year.
 Accessing these cabins without the authorization and guidance of the HGWP could result in damage to the off-grid systems in the cabins and is considered trespassing.
 Please respect the HGWP direction and refrain from entering any of the Watchmen cabins.

 While Parks Canada will maintain response capabilities for emergencies within Gwaii Haanas, response times could take longer due to our reduced capacity.
 By respecting the closure you are helping to reduce strain on rescue services and the emergency management system.

 During the closures, key team members will be working remotely to ensure critical operations continue.
 If you need to reach Gwaii Haanas please email: firstname.lastname@example.org.

 Parks Canada is working with local health authories and partners to keep our community informed and safe.

 For the most up to date information, visit: